yhl125/ETHFALCON/README.md

 The performances improvment brought by ZKNOX come from :
 - some generic solidity gas cost optimizations (replacing mul by shifts, etc.)
 - the replacement of a recursive NTT, by a NWC (Negative Wrap Convolution) specialized one as specified in EIP-NTT following [LN16].
+This NTT is twice faster and doesn't need to store a table of $q$ elements
 - the precomputation of the NTT from of the public key to avoid repetitive identical computations for each iteration.

 The following optimizations are still WIP: